 General Education Curriculum Overview

 The Honors Program has two entry points: Early Entry, under 40 credits of earned college coursework, or Advanced Entry, over 40 credits of earned college coursework.
 Students who enter the program as a Freshman will complete three General Education courses in Honors.
 These courses can be identified in the class schedule by the letter "H" in the fourth position of the course number (PHIL 205H for example).
 Students who enter the program as a Junior, do not have General Education requirements.
 Honors core classes carry the HONR prefix.
 Courses may change each semester based on student needs and departmental resources.
-Each student will meet with the Honors Advisor to determine the best coursework path.
+Students will meet with the Honors Advisor to determine the best coursework path.

 Honors Colloquium Overview

 All students entering the Honors Program are required to take 2 OR 3 semesters of Honors Colloquium (HONR 100R), depending on the students' entry point.
 Early Entry students (having earned fewer than 40 credits) are required to take Colloquium 3 times in their first two years.
 Advanced Entry students entering the Program (having earned 40 credits or more) are required to take Colloquium twice in their first year.
-Our main obectives are:
+Our main objectives are:

 • Introduce students to excellence in cultural expression in Utah